77ethers/NTERMCP/FAQ.md

 - Visual output for data visualization
 - More structured for educational purposes

-For data science or analysis projects, you might use both: Claude Desktop Commander for system tasks and code management, and Jupyter for interactive exploration and visualization.
+For data science or analysis projects, you might use both: NTERMCP for system tasks and code management, and Jupyter for interactive exploration and visualization.